golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/tools/converting-docker-image-to-golem-format.md

 ---
 title: Converting an image
-Description: Guide on how to convert an image from Docker to Golem using gvmkit-build
+description: Guide on how to convert an image from Docker to Golem using gvmkit-build
 ---

 # Converting an image